mrprajesh/blog/_posts/2022-12-26-set-a-default-devtool-set-in-centos.md

 render_with_liquid: true
 ---

-We used to use this command to enable a particular `gcc` or `devtoolset` as our [earlier post suggested.](https://mrprajesh.co.in/blog//devtoolset-on-centos.html)
+We used to use the below command to enable a particular `gcc` or `devtoolset` as our [earlier post suggested.](https://mrprajesh.co.in/blog//devtoolset-on-centos.html)
-Assuming you have already installed devtoolset-9.
-If not install using the cmds from office use section.

 ```c
 scl enable devtoolset-9 bash
 ```
+Assuming you have already installed devtoolset-9, if not, install using the cmds from office use section.

 Unfortunately, we can NOT put this into our `.bashrc` as it would trigger a forkbomb (infinite looping of sourcing bash).

 > It turns out a slightly modified command than the original produces intended effect avoiding forkbomb!